You are not permitted to download, save or email this image. Visit image gallery to purchase the image.

 Duck-shooting is no longer just a boys’ club.

-Although men still account for the majority of duck-shooters in Southland, the number of women involved has increased in recent years.
+Although men still account for the majority of duck-shooters, the number of women involved has increased in recent years.

-However, it was still a small rise, Southland Fish & Game manager Zane Moss said.
+However, it was still a small rise, said Southland Fish & Game manager Zane Moss.

-Less than 10% of the duck-shooting licences were issued to women.
+Less than 10 per cent of the duck-shooting licences were issued to women.

 "We [Fish & Game Council] would love to see more women joining the sport and breaking this stereotype."

 The season began on Saturday after a delay because of Covid-19 restrictions.